camilne9/election_analytics_blog/posts/reflection_prediction.md

 ![map show overestimates of Trump](../figures/accuracy_of_prediction.png)

-I find that I have a Brier Score of
+**I find that I have a Brier Score of 0.0392.** Considering that giving equal win probabilities to each candidate in each state gives a Brier Score of 0.25, this is a low Brier Score.

-The contrast between my low Brier Score and high RMSE indicates that my point estimates for
+The contrast between my low Brier Score and high RMSE indicates that my point estimates were inaccurate, but they tended to be inaccurate to an extent that they did not change which candidate would win.
+In this sense, the RMSE indicates that my low Brier Score does not mean that my point estimates were especially good.

 ## Win Probability